BF-FrontEnd-class-2023/home/guides/class-workflows/deliverables.md

 # Module Deliverables

-All modules will have a deliverable or two: some are projects and some are smaller, some are group and some are individual.
+All modules will have a deliverable or more: some are projects and some are smaller, some are group and some are individual.

 - [Deliverable Issues](module-deliverables.md#deliverable-issues)